-- Oncologists care for patients with cancer. - Cardiologists care for patients with heart conditions. - Orthopedists care for patients with certain bone, joint, or muscle conditions. - Your PCP and specialists may be required to obtain prior authorization/approval for further care they recommend or order.
+- Oncologists care for patients with cancer. - Cardiologists care for patients with heart conditions. - Orthopedists care for patients with certain bone, joint, or muscle conditions. - Behavioral health care for patients with mental health and/or substance abuse needs. - Your PCP and specialists may be required to obtain prior authorization/approval for further care they recommend or order.
 This responsibility does not revert back to the Primary Care Physician while the care of the member is under the direction of the specialist. - The plan documents and evaluates requests for authorization, processes the authorization determination, and notifies the provider of the determination.
 Refer to Chapter 4, Section 2.1 for a list of services requiring prior authorization.